-UBS provides various equity participation plans to employees in the form of share plans and share option plans.
-UBS recognizes the fair value of share and share option awards determined at the date of grant as compensation expense over the required service period.
-The fair value of share awards is equal to the average UBS share price at the date of grant adjusted to take into considerations any post-vesting sale and hedge restrictions and non-vesting conditions.
+UBS provides various equity participation plans in the form of share plans and share option plans.
+UBS recognizes the fair value of share and share option awards determined at the date of grant as compensation expense over the required service period, which generally is equal to the vesting period.
+The fair value of share awards is equal to the average UBS share price at the date of grant.
 For share option awards, fair value is determined using a Monte Carlo valuation model which takes into account the specific terms and conditions under which the share options are granted.
 Equity settled awards are classified as equity instruments and are not remeasured subsequent to the grant date, unless an award is modified such that its fair value immediately after modification exceeds its fair value immediately prior to modification.
 Any increase in fair value resulting from a modification is recognized as compensation expense, either over the remaining service period or immediately for vested awards.